 - Check prices & reviews: Agoda

-Hiking is one of the best free activities in Singapore especially for a solo traveller.
-But I will say it is a bit tough to hike in humid weather.
-However, all the hiking trails in Singapore are relatively flat and without too much of an elevation gain.
-Even when you hike up to the tallest hill in Singapore, it’s not too bad at all.
+Hiking is one of the best free activities in Singapore, especially for solo travellers.
+But it is a bit tough to hike in humid weather.
+However, all the hiking trails in Singapore are relatively flat and without too much of elevation gain.
+Even when you hike up to the tallest hill in Singapore, it’s not too bad.

 I hope you enjoyed reading this post and find it helpful when searching for your next hiking adventure in Singapore.
 There are so many awesome nature trails around the city so even if you only have a few days in Singapore, you should check out some of these hiking trails.